batmaster/react-superadmin/_MEMORY/DEVELOPER_SUMMARY_2ND_DEV.md

    - Fixed validation logic to set all fields as touched during form submission
    - Created robust getFieldByLabel helper function for reliable field detection
    - Progress: Reduced test failures from 26 to 20 (significant improvement)
+   - **✅ COMMITTED & PUSHED**: All SimpleForm work safely committed to feature branch

 2. **NumberInput Component Implementation**
    - Advanced numeric input with step controls and validation